The International Commission on Nobility and Royalty

 In the seventh, eighth and ninth paragraphs, they admit that documentary evidence is totally lacking, but report ". . . that written testimony does indeed survive from Prince-Abbot Edmond I," but written evidence is what is called "hearsay."
 It is inadmissible in court for good reason as it cannot be questioned, reviewed and substantiated as factual.
 It is very very important to this case that Louis-Fancois Girardot recanted his testimony as stated above.
 The point is, ". . . missing documentation is [not] a mere chimera [fantasy or unimportant]."
 It is a real fact and with the admission of Girardot, there is little to substantiate their claims.

 , they belabor the problem that they do not have adequate evidence and give the excuse that their original abbot is dead and cannot testify.
 Then, in effect, they declare that their lack of verification or confirming proof does not matter, that courts accept the fact that documents do not exist and that there are no living witness.
 This, however, is in courts that only require what is called "preponderance of evidence,

-" which is not much more than a 50/50 change of being right, which are pretty poor odds.
-Cases involving sovereignty claims are much more stringent and conclusive.
+" which is not much more than a 50/50 chance of being right, which are pretty poor odds.
+Cases involving sovereignty claims are much more stringent and and require conclusive proof.

 states that the English "Order of the Garter